-19.1 We will ensure that staff have the skills, knowledge and understanding to keep looked-after children and previously looked-after children safe.
-In particular we will ensure that:

-- Appropriate staff have relevant information about childrens' looked after legal status, contact arrangements with birth parents or those with parental responsibility, and care arrangements. - The DSL has details of children's social workers and relevant virtual school heads. - 19.2 We have appointed a designated teacher, Rachel Maddison, who is responsible for promoting the educational achievement of looked-after children and previously looked-after children in line with statutory guidance.
-The deputy designated teacher is Anabela Ramos. - 19.3 The designated teacher and deputy are appropriately trained and have the relevant qualifications and experience to perform the role.
+- 19.1 We will ensure that staff have the skills, knowledge and understanding to keep looked-after children and previously looked-after children safe.
+In particular we will ensure that: - Appropriate staff have relevant information about children's looked after legal status, contact arrangements with birth parents or those with parental responsibility, and care arrangements. - The DSL has details of children's social workers and relevant virtual school heads. - 19.2 We have appointed a designated teacher Anabela Ramos, who is responsible for promoting the educational achievement of looked-after children and previously looked-after children in line with statutory guidance. - 19.3 The designated teacher is appropriately trained and has the relevant qualifications and experience to perform the role.